bransonsmith/AISuited/README.md

 # NLHEAI
 Pit Texas Hold Em AIs against each other

-Right now, only the hand evaluation logic is in place.
-Texas Hold Em game run to come...

 Pull down the code.
 You'll implement a Player.
 (Extend the abstract Player class).
 You'll get an object of all of the information a player at the table would know,